-- Plastic trash bag
+Plastic trash bag

-- Oven cleaner spray
+Oven cleaner spray

-- Stainless steel soap pads
+Stainless steel soap pads

-- Stainless steel brush
+Stainless steel brush

 Inexpensive 2-inch brush

-- Brush-on rust remover
+Brush-on rust remover

 Fine sandpaper (3 pieces)

-- Metal primer spray paint (with rust protection)
+Metal primer spray paint (with rust protection)

-- 2 cans of high-quality, glossy spray paint made for barbecues
+2 cans of high-quality, glossy spray paint made for barbecues

-- One, 2-by-4 (8 feet long) cut in half
+One, 2-by-4 (8 feet long) cut in half

 Clean your barbecue.
 Empty the charcoal (making sure it's cool) into a plastic bag and discard.
 Rinse the barbecue out using a garden hose.
-Spread newspaper on the grass and place the barbecue on top of the newspaper.
+Spread newspaper on the ground and place the barbecue on top of the newspaper.

 Squeeze dish soap onto a wet sponge.
 Wash the barbecue, inside and out, with the sponge and rinse well.
 Allow to dry and wipe down with rubbing alcohol and paper towels to remove any remaining residue.
 Protect the non-porcelain portions of the barbecue from paint over-spray using painters tape and newspaper.

 Brush any rust with a steel brush.
 Sand the barbecue gently, inside and out, including the lid, with fine sandpaper.

 Repeat this re-coating process at least two more times.
-Apply additional light coats of paint until the barbecue has the professional-looking glossy finish that you desire.
-Allow to dry.
+Apply additional light coats of BBQ grill paint until the barbecue has the professional-looking glossy finish that you desire.
+Allow the final coat to dry.